Did AI get more negative recently?: Introduction

 Deep learning has revolutionized machine learning (ML) and natural language processing (NLP) in the last decade.
 In particular, deep learning has led to unprecedented performance gains on a large number of NLP and ML tasks, including machine translation \citep{lample2018unsupervised}, image classification \citep{krizhevsky2012imagenet}, natural language understanding \citep{devlin2018bert}, and text generation \citep{radford2019language}.

-On the other hand, there has seemingly also been a recent flood of papers highlighting limitations of (deep learning) approaches, including claims about models exploiting dataset biases \citep{niven-kao-2019-probing}, flawed evaluation \citep{marie-etal-2021-scientific}, and general ``troubling trends'' in machine learning practice \citep{Lipton:2019}.
+On the other hand, there has seemingly also been a recent surge of papers highlighting limitations of (deep learning) approaches, including claims about models exploiting dataset biases \citep{niven-kao-2019-probing}, flawed evaluation \citep{marie-etal-2021-scientific}, and general `troubling trends' in ML practice \citep{Lipton:2019}.

-Indeed, from a historic perspective, deep learning -- formerly known under the name of `artificial neural networks' -- is a prime exemplar of a technology that has received very mixed assessments over time, ranging from initial hype to negative and positive evaluation in repeating cycles \citep{Hendler:2008,guo2020application}.
+Indeed, from a historic perspective, deep learning -- formerly known under the name of `artificial neural networks' -- is a prime exemplar of a technology that has received very mixed assessments over time, ranging from initial hype to negative and positive appraisal in repeating cycles \citep{Hendler:2008,guo2020application}.